admire-eurohpc/ic/README.md

 time, so that the pkg-config file takes it into account.

-## Compiling libicc
+## Compiling IC

-libicc is developed in the ADMIRE Git repository, in the `src/ic` directory.
+icc is developed in the ADMIRE Git repository, in the `src/ic` directory.
 Assuming all the required libraries are in `/usr/local`, the library, the server executable and the example clients executables can be compiled and installed with: